adap/flower/doc/source/contributor-how-to-improve-docs-translation.rst

    :width: 100%

-The first thing you will need to do in order to contribute is to create a Weblate account on this `page
+The first thing you will need to do in order to contribute is to create a free Weblate account on this `page
 <https://hosted.weblate.org/accounts/register/>`_.
 More information
 about profile settings can be found `here
 <https://docs.weblate.org/en/latest/user/profile.html>`_.